The modelling of the action potentials in myelinated nerve fibres: Model for AP propagation on myelinated axon based on Lieberstein model

-When we modify the Lieberstein model \cite{Lieberstein1967} to account for the effect of myelination on a nerve fibre, we consider the following hypotheses: \begin{enumerate} \item The velocity of the AP depends on the ratio of lengths between the myelin sheath and the node of Ranvier $\left( L_2/L_1 \right)$ (so-called `$\mu$-ratio' below); \item The thickness of the myelin sheath affects the velocity of the AP signal (the so-called $g$-ratio) and could be taken into account indirectly through the capacitance variations (included in parameter $\gamma$ below); \item The dominant mechanism through which the AP signal velocity in myelinated nerve fibre is increased is the so-called saltatory conduction hypothesis \cite{Bressloff2014}; \item The model equation should be reduced back to the basic model when the myelination approaches to zero (i.e., unmyelinated axon). \end{enumerate}
+We modify the Lieberstein model \cite{Lieberstein1967} to account for the effect of myelination on a nerve fibre, and consider the following {phenomena}: \begin{enumerate} \item The velocity of the AP depends on the ratio of lengths between the myelin sheath and the node of Ranvier $\left( l_2/l_1 \right)$ (so-called `$\mu$-ratio' below); \item The thickness of the myelin sheath affects the velocity of the AP signal (the so-called $g$-ratio) and could be taken into account indirectly through the capacitance variations (included in parameter $\gamma$ below); \item The dominant mechanism through which the AP signal velocity in myelinated nerve fibre is increased is the so-called saltatory conduction hypothesis \cite{Bressloff2014}; \item The model equation should be reduced back to the basic model when the myelination approaches to zero (i.e., unmyelinated axon). \end{enumerate} Let us take Lieberstein eqs.~\eqref{LIB1} and \eqref{LIB2}, introducing parameters $\mu$ and $\gamma$ characterizing the AP propagation velocity increase from saltatory conduction \cite{Bressloff2014} and other relevant mechanisms.
+Note that Bressloff \cite{Bressloff2014} has used parameter $D$ that modulates the signal dynamics across the membrane.
+Here, inspired by Bressloff \cite{Bressloff2014}, we have introduced two parameters: $\gamma$ and $\mu$.
+The equations {describing the propagation of the AP} are written in the form: